D3DEnergetic/FIDASIM/docs/user-guide/01_getting_started/05_visual.md

 ##Case 1: Plotting data from a single directory

 The simplest command is to plot everything located in a single folder with the `-d` argument.
-The code will search the provided directory and attempt to plot all available spectral and NPA data.

 If the code finds `*_spectra.h5` files in the `-d` folder, you must indicate emission and channel information.